geotools/geotools/docs/user/tutorial/quickstart/maven.rst

    .. literalinclude:: /../../tutorials/quickstart/pom.xml
       :language: xml
       :start-after: </repositories>
-      :end-before: </project>
+      :end-before: <profiles>

 #.
 Here is what the completed :file:`pom.xml` looks like:

    .. literalinclude:: /../../tutorials/quickstart/pom.xml
         :language: xml
+        :end-before: <profiles>
+        :append: </project>

-   * Recommend cutting and pasting the above to avoid mistakes when typing.
+   * Recommend cutting and pasting the above to avoid mistakes when typing

    * You may also download :download:`pom.xml </../../tutorials/quickstart/pom.xml>`, if this opens in your browser use :command:`Save As` to save to disk.

+     The download has an optional quality assurance profile you can safely ignore.

 #.
 Return to the command line and get maven to download the required jars for your project with this
    command: